Vladimir Kramnik: 2004 title defense

 From 25 September 2004 until 18 October 2004, Kramnik retained his title as Classical World Chess Champion against challenger Péter Lékó at Brissago, Switzerland, by barely drawing the match in the last game.
 The 14-game match was poised in favor of Lékó right up until Kramnik won the final game, thus forcing a 7–7 draw and ensuring that Kramnik remained world champion.
-The prize fund was 1 million Swiss francs, which was about USD $770,000 at the time.
-Because of the drawn result, the prize was split between the two players.